 The SR-TE path characteristics can be modified only in the packet layer.

-One or more new underlay Optical tunnels need to be setup to support the requestested changes of the overlay SR-TE paths (multi-layer involved).
+One or more new underlay Optical tunnels need to be setup to support the requested changes of the overlay SR-TE paths (multi-layer involved).

 A new SR-TE path needs to be setup: